SamKirkland/Knockout-Component-Documentor/README.md

 ## Description
 A Knockout.js component that generates documentation for your Knockout components.

-Drop this component on a page and it will create a live preview and editor for every component you have registered on a page.
-The recommended use case for this is a internal only page/subdomain that where developers, QA, and shareholders can see all available UI component options and quickly protoype with the existing parameters.
+Drop this component on a page and it will create a live preview and editor for every component you have registered on the page.
+The recommended use case for this is a internal only page where developers, QA, and shareholders can see all available UI components.

 ## Installing
 Note: NPM package is in the roadmap